-The Measure Q Expenditure Plan limits administrative expenses, or INDIRECT COSTS, to no more than 5%.
+Administrative expenses, or INDIRECT COSTS, are limited to no more than 20% for nonprofits.
 The following table is provided differentiate DIRECT COSTS, which are generally eligible for grant funding, and INDIRECT COSTS, which are eligible only in limited circumstances.

 DIRECT COSTS